 Like, literally.
 It’s no secret that stress is no good for us.
 In fact, we went into detail how stress affects even our most basic bodily functions like digestion.
 Basically stress produces excess cortisol, which is a necessary hormone for a variety of functions like metabolism and blood sugar and memory formulation.
 But excessive amounts are pretty much poison, wreaking havoc on nearly all of your body’s processes, and can even increase your risk of future health issues, like lowered immunity, anxiety and depression, irregular, heavier, or more painful periods, and even heart disease.

 We know, “relaxing” is easier said than done, but there are various things we can do to combat stress that are good for our minds and our bodies.
 Meditation, going on long walks, deep breathing, and bath soaks are all activities that help oxygenate our bodies and organs which means good fresh blood to ALL body parts.
 Because when you physically feel good, you feel more confident.

 If you need to calm down like, five minutes ago, try the box breathing method while you brew a Tincture tea.
-With regular, the active constituents in full-spectrum hemp Tincture help your body re-pattern and repair itself to raise your stress resistance through supporting your endocannabinoid system (ECS).
-Learn more about the benefits for supporting your ECS.
+With regular use, the active constituents in our full-spectrum hemp Tincture help your body re-pattern and repair itself to raise your stress resistance through naturally supporting your Endocannabinoid System (ECS).

 Look, this can mean a lot of things.
 Finding the perfect white T-shirt, new lingerie, or a fancy dinner are all great options, but spoiling yourself doesn’t mean you have to splurge to get something of value in return.